stove-labs/workshop-notarization/slides/src/slides.md

 - .bg-nord13[.nord1[code]] - The actual Michelson code, that has the provided parameter & the current storage value in it's initial stack, and outputs a list of operations & a new storage value as it's resulting stack.

+> We will be later using and modifying a smart contract that follows the .bg-nord13[.nord1[TZIP12 token specification]].

+---
+# Completing the data

+Alice specifies a number of .bg-nord13[.nord1[shards]] that represent a fraction of the contract.
+In the notarization process she specifies how many of those shards belong to Bob and need .bg-nord13[.nord1[claimed]] to complete the process.

+> While this might be trivial for a 2 person notarization, this approach has many benefits for more complex notarizations.
+Change of ownership, multi-party with unequal *rights* and representation of those in the immutable ledger is a game changer!

 ---